dohsetsu/model-ux/docs/eval/EVAL_RUBRICS_CD_GUIDE.md

 1. **Human-readable version** — Plain language explanation of what we're measuring and why.
 This version serves as the **source of truth** for evaluation criteria.
 It's used for rater training, calibration sessions, and stakeholder alignment.
 Historically, this was also how Content Design communicated rubric changes to Engineering — we'd update the human-readable SOT, and they'd implement it in code.
 As Model UX matures, CDs should be able to implement content-facing changes (like rubrics and prompts) directly, with Engineering reviewing rather than translating.
 2. **Implementation version** — Structured format ready for LLM judge prompts

-Each rubric is designed to be **multi-agent aware**, meaning it accounts for the different purposes and output styles of our specialized agents (BI, Search, File, etc.).
+Each rubric is designed to be **multi-agent aware**, meaning it accounts for the different purposes and current output styles of the specialized agents in play as of this writing (BI, Search, File, etc.).

 ---